JaimeGibertoniMD2017/Sulzer/README.md

 # Case 2
 # Total Order Calculation Function

-This solution to the Case #2 is a simple fucntional approach:
+This solution to the Case #2 is a simple functional approach:

 CalculationsHelpers Class